How The Economist Defined & Executed Key Opportunities To Improve Their Paywall

 The Process

 Our strategists reported on a variety of key metrics from Google Analytics, conducted usability testing, and analyzed heat maps of key pages.
 This process included a full 360-degree qualitative and quantitative conversion analysis, as well as a complete analysis of website deficiencies, opportunities, and conversion barriers.
-Additionally, we conducted remote unmonitored session recordings to uncover the pain points that users were experiencing on the website.
+Additionally, we conducted remote, unmonitored session recordings to uncover the pain points that users were experiencing on the website.

 The results from this audit allowed us to build out a roadmap of next steps so that we could address specific problems of the client’s website.
+This gives us the foundation for the custom Digital Experience Optimization Program™.

 The Solution